Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Properties of astrophysical systems used

-In the main text we reported the constraints on DM using Leo T and MW gas clouds.
-Here we discuss the properties of these two systems in further detail and some of the caveats involved in the analysis.
+In the main text we reported the constraints on DM using Leo~T and MW gas clouds.
+In this section, we discuss the properties of these two systems in further detail and some of the caveats involved in the analysis.